josephclaytonhansen/blender-addons/README.md

 ### audio-2-face-weight-import
 Used with NVIDIA Audio2Face; adds a A2F JSON file as a NLA track (or animation layer) in Blender.

-### cloth-sim-on-2s
-Interpolates a baked (on-disk cache) cloth sim to be animated on twos.

 ### delete-object-with-children
 As written, replaces the default deletion behavior, instead deleting the children of a parent when deleting the parent.
 I don't use it, but apparently it's a Maya thing, made it for a co-worker

-### multikey
-Allows for adjusting and animating same-named shapekeys on multiple objects at once; for example, to make a "blink" key that uses Head, Eyebrows, and Eyelashes objects.

 ### qcb
 Makes corrective blendshapes based on the angle or distance between two bone transform values- essentially a quick and dirty RBF node setup